 - Expect to pay $230-$260

-Looking to buy a Nexx helmet?
+Best place to buy this Nexx crash helmet?

 The thermoplastic-shelled Nexx SX.100 is both DOT and ECE certified.
 Of course, that’s good because that means it’s undergone a rigorous testing regime before hitting the shelves.
 It’s also essential for a helmet to be sold legally in the US and EU (respectively).